jackiehjm/stx-docs/doc/source/usertasks/kubernetes/using-kubernetes-cpu-manager-static-policy.rst

 You will need to enable this CPU management mechanism before applying a policy.

-..
-See |admintasks-doc|: :ref:`Optimizing Application Performance
+See |admintasks-doc|: :ref:`Optimizing Application Performance <kubernetes-cpu-manager-policies>` for details on how to enable this CPU management mechanism.
-   <kubernetes-cpu-manager-policies>` for details.

 .. rubric:: |proc|